Methylfolate: A Natural Alternative to Antidepressants for Pregnant Women

 Deficiency in folate is also associated with higher levels of homocysteine, which has also been linked to depression.
 [7]

-In addition, genetic studies indicate that the MTHFR polymorphism C677T is more common in patients with depression.
 Those with an MTHFR mutation have lower levels of active folate available for the synthesis of mood-regulating neurotransmitters, including serotonin.

 Clinical trials have shown that folate may help in alleviating depression, either when taken alone or in combination with an antidepressant.
 [8]

-Methyl folate benefits not only the mother, but the developing child.
+Methyl folate benefits not only the mother but also the developing child.
 Pregnant women have a greater need for folate due to its crucial role in fetal development and growth.
 Folic acid is readily prescribed to pregnant women, and studies show that supplementation with folic acid can reduce the risk of neural tube defects.
 [9]

 However, for those who cannot metabolize folic acid, folic acid may be not only ineffective but a trigger of serious health concerns.
 Unmetabolized folic acid syndrome (UMFA) occurs when folic acid builds up in the blood because it has not been converted into other forms of folate or flushed out of the body.

-The MTHFR genetic mutation has been linked to several birth defects including Neural Tube Defects (NTDs) affecting the brain and spinal cord due to folate deficiency.
+The MTHFR genetic mutation has been linked to several birth defects, including Neural Tube Defects (NTDs) affecting the brain and spinal cord due to folate deficiency.
 Also concerning is that unmetabolized folic acid is associated with a potentially greater risk of cancer, depression, and cognitive impairment.
 [10]

-Researchers have noted that the presence of unmetabolized folic acid in cord blood can be avoided by supplementing with the natural folate form, methylfolate.
+Researchers have noted that the presence of unmetabolized folic acid (UMFA) in cord blood can be avoided by supplementing it with the natural folate form, methylfolate.
 [11] A clinical trial by the University of Bonn involving 144 women showed that L-methylfolate supplement was more effective than folic acid at increasing red blood cell folate concentrations.
-[13] Methylfolate is also found to be better than folic acid in maintaining red blood cell count (RBC) and plasma folate after delivery.
-In addition, methylfolate appears to enhance production of or act as a substitute for tetrahydrobiopterin (an essential cofactor in neurotransmitter synthesis).
-[14]

 How to incorporate methylfolate into your treatment plan?